Garage Sale Tables & Helpful Tips For A Profitable & Smooth Sailing Garage Sale

 Clean and organize.
 Things sell better when they are clean and organized.
 So clean your sale items and the tables/shelving you are putting them on.
 Also, clean up your garage and yard.
 I’ve learned you can even raise the price a little and sell more when everything looks clean and organized.

 Be In Charge, Professional, Friendly & Helpful.
 You are going to need more than one person to run the sale.
-However, the person having the sale needs to be in charge.
+However, the person having the sale needs to take charge.
 Delegate responsibilities and let all of your volunteers know what is required of them.
 It's always best to keep it professional.
 People tend to spend more when the people working the sale are doing their job, friendly and helpful as opposed to goofing around, talking on their cell phones, ignoring customers, and chomping their gum.
 Act like it's a job.
-Welcome people to the sale, explain what is going on, and what the deals are.
+Welcome people to the sale and tell them what the deals are.
 Having a volunteer to help people carry large and multiple items to their vehicle is nice and may cause them to buy even more.

 Negotiate.
 People are coming from a deal.
 Give them one, even if that means marking the price a little higher.